dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     }

 Since this function is already being called by the initialization process, we can stop here.
-This function is much straightforward after we created all the infrastructure to make this work.
+This function is much more straightforward after we created all the infrastructure to make this work.
 You can see that implementing the binding functions inline here would take some space and also be quite repetitive.
 This also makes it easier to add another method in the future.